 Medication to prevent seizures, called anticonvulsants, may also reduce the number of future seizures.
 Epilepsy that does not get better after two or three anti-seizure drugs have been tested is called “medically refractory epilepsy.”

 Each medicine works in different ways, and some medicines work better than others to treat certain types of seizures.
-Keep in mind that if one medication treatment fails, another may be more successful.
+Remember that if one medication treatment fails, another may be more successful.

 Most of the following medicines do not actually “fix” the problems that cause seizures.
 Instead, they are intended to stop the seizures from ever occurring.